-Powers Market has a market with holiday decorations and food.
-A tepee halloween attraction, pumpkins for purchase, animals to feed, and a haunted hayride.
+Powers Farm Market has a market with holiday decorations and food.
+A tepee Halloween attraction, pumpkins for purchase, animals to feed, and a haunted hayride.

 The first thing we did was the walk through tepee.
 This is a hand made tepee covered in hay.
 Inside it is dark and has carved pumpkins glowing and skeletons.
 It is more fun then scary.
 Nothing jumps out at you but the skeletons make some noises.
 When we visited in 2012 my daughter was terrified of this!!
 I think that is why we waited so long to return.
 On this visit she loved it!!
 The pumpkins were very cool!